 Once you click the Add button, the embed code will directly appear in your WordPress post.

 While WordPress is a popular platform, your organization might be using a different CMS platform.
 In those cases, the following steps may help to embed Arena Live Chat on your website.
 If you run into challenges, visit the Arena Help and Support Center.

 In your Arena dashboard, you will see various options listed on the left side.

 In the window, select the iFrame button and you will see code you can use on your website to embed a group live chat on your website.

 If iFrames isn’t suitable for your situation, there are a few other choices like AMP (Accelerated Mobile Pages).

 The steps above are all you need from a technical perspective to launch a live chat session.
-To create a safe and engaging experience for your community, there are a few other points to keep in mind.

 With Arena Live Chat, you can control who can participate in your chat experiences.
 You can make events fully public or restrict them with registration.
 Fully public chat experiences are a good way to maximize attendance.
 However, public chat experiences often need additional moderation.

 There are a few ways to create a safe experience for your live chat participants.
 Start by creating a few simple ground rules for your community.
 For example, you might have a company rule against profanity or spam in the chat.
 Taking a moment to explain your chat rules at the start of each session is a good way to keep participants focused.

 In addition to ground rules, Arena Live Chat has moderation features to make your life easier.
 The profanity filter automatically detects and blocks the most common profanity words.
 You can also update the list of profanity words to suit your needs.